shanna-f/Case-Study-Tax-Reporting-ETRM/README.md

 At this stage of the project, I consolidated all prior analysis (problem, goals, solution options, governance, and implementation planning) into **clear recommendations and an executive summary** for decision-makers.
 This step transformed the business case from detailed analysis into a concise, sponsor-ready pitch.

-### 💡 My Contributions
-- ✅ Recommended implementing an **external low-code tax rules engine** to reduce manual effort, strengthen audit readiness, and deliver a strong ROI.
+### ✅ Recommendations
+- External low-code tax rules engine
+- Cuts manual effort & audit risk
+- ROI ~187–238% in 3 years
-- 🗓️ Outlined a **12-month phased rollout plan** balancing speed with risk management.
+- 12-month phased rollout
-- 📝 Crafted the **Executive Summary**, distilling the complex analysis into a clear story for executives—highlighting pain points, proposed solution, benefits, and financial impact.

-### 📊 Key Outcomes Highlighted
-- ⚙️ **90% process automation** and **50% fewer reporting errors**.
+### ✨ Executive Summary
+- Current reporting is manual & error-prone
+- Automates reporting & boosts compliance
+- 90% automation, 50% fewer errors
-- 💵 **$1.5M–$1.9M projected net savings** over 3 years.
+- $1.5M–$1.9M net savings in 3 years
-- 🔒 Improved compliance, audit readiness, and scalability for future global rollout.

 By tying analysis to business value, this final deliverable positioned stakeholders to make an informed decision with confidence.

 ---